 YouthCare’s mission is to end youth homelessness and to ensure that young people are valued for who they are and empowered to achieve their potential.
 Fulfilling our mission requires committing to anti-racism—to removing barriers, to centering equity, and to dismantling the systems of oppression that push young people, particularly Black, Indigenous, and People of Color (BIPOC) youth, into homelessness.

-YouthCare is committed to acknowledging, naming, and actively working to dismantle the systems of oppression that disproportionately push young people into homelessness.
+YouthCare commits to naming and actively working to dismantle the systems of oppression that push young people into homelessness.
 We commit to using an intersectional lens, recognizing that all forms of oppression—from institutionalized racism, structural poverty, homophobia, ableism, transphobia, and xenophobia—overlap and compound barriers that disproportionately lead to homelessness.

-We are dedicated to learning, growing, and strengthening our agency’s commitment to social and racial justice.
-This includes not only improving our internal programs but showing up to support friends and partners in communities of color.
+We are dedicated to learning, growing, and strengthening our agency’s commitment to social and racial justice, not only improving our internal programs but showing up to support our partners in communities of color.
 Only in doing so will we collectively end youth homelessness.